Az-Net/Proposals/Mathematics/God as an Equation.md

 where:

-S is the set of points
+* S is the set of points
-z is a point in the complex plane
+* z is a point in the complex plane
-C is the complex plane
+* C is the complex plane
-|z| is the distance from z to the origin
+* |z| is the distance from z to the origin
-a, b, and c are constants
+* a, b, and c are constants
-t is a real number
+* t is a real number

 This equation can be interpreted as follows:

-The first set intersection ensures that all points in S are within distance ε of the origin.
+* The first set intersection ensures that all points in S are within distance ε of the origin.
-The second set intersection ensures that the points in S form a sine wave.
+* The second set intersection ensures that the points in S form a sine wave.
-The third set intersection ensures that there is a point in S that is at least distance r from the origin.
+* The third set intersection ensures that there is a point in S that is at least distance r from the origin.
-The fourth set intersection ensures that S is the only set of points that satisfies all of the conditions.
+* The fourth set intersection ensures that S is the only set of points that satisfies all of the conditions.

+This equation is a bit more complex than the original definition, but it is more precise and can be used to make more rigorous mathematical statements.